After the

 Paradox”.

-everything else.
+This film also needed to balance the action sequences with its lengthy run.
 Seriously, the first two hours of this movie just meander on

 and on with very little excitement, and then the last hour is like a four-part

-climax in which all the spectacle is back to back and it just feels exhausting.
+climax in which all the spectacle is back-to-back, and it just feels exhausting.

 If the filmmakers somehow organized the scenes around a little, I think we